 For past media appearances, please see my media page.

-I was the Guest Curator of the exhibition For All Time: Shakespeare In Yorkshire at the Treasures of the Brotherton Gallery.
-Showcasing the Brotherton’s English Literature collection, the exhibition explores Shakespeare’s engagement with English (particularly Yorkshire) history, and the ways in which directors and actors continue to use his work to ask questions about regional identity.
+In 2015-16, I curated the exhibition For All Time: Shakespeare In Yorkshire at the Treasures of the Brotherton Gallery.
+Showcasing the Brotherton’s English Literature collection, the exhibition explored Shakespeare’s engagement with English (particularly Yorkshire) history, and the ways in which directors and actors continue to use his work to ask questions about regional identity.

 In 2016-17, I led the curatorial team on York Out of the Closet: 50 Years of LGBT History at York Castle Museum.
 The exhibition combined oral histories, loaned objects and photographs to tell the story of LGBT life in York – focusing on social life, activism, crime, health and the history of York Pride – from 1967-2017.